johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-01-15-how-i-ruined-my-seo/index.md

 Naturally I blame all of this on a holiday to the British seaside.
 I was away for a week, and whilst I was away I did not have access to a laptop.
 This is intentional by the way; I spend too much time on computers one way or another.
 I force myself to disconnect on holidays.
 But whilst I didn't have the ability to program, I had the ability to ponder.

 I found myself going down a rabbit hole on SEO.
 I'd never really thought about it previously, and I thought "what would happen if I made some tweaks?"
-My half expectation was that I'd slightly improve my SEO.
+My expectation was that I'd slightly improve my SEO.
 Probably not by much, but I'd learn something and it'd be fun.
-What actually happened was that in October 2022, traffic more or less dried up.
+What actually happened was that in October 2022 (after my fiddling), traffic from search engines more or less dried up.
+Not quite the plan.

 ![screenshot of google analytics demonstrating traffic rapidly tailing off](screenshot-google-analytics.png)

-And probably because of my actions.
+Odds are, the was probably because of my actions.
 I'm not sure what I did wrong, but I'm going to share what I did and maybe you can tell me where I pulled the pin out of the hand grenade.

 Frustratingly, the feedback loop on SEO is anything but tight.
 You make a change, and then weeks (or months) later you see the results.
 And by then you've forgotten what you did.
 So I'm going to try and document what I did and what I think I did wrong.

 Incidentally, I'm hoping someone will read this and tell me what I did wrong.
 I did something.
 I assume I did something.
 Come with me and embrace your inner Sherlock.
 I'm going to share evidence and maybe you can draw some conclusions.

-So what did I get up to in the time before my traffic fell off a cliff?
+So what did I get up to?
+In the time before my traffic fell off a cliff I did all kinds of things.
 Let's begin.

 ## Upgraded to Docusaurus 2.2

 My blog runs on Docusaurus.
 I upgraded from 2.1 to 2.2.
-I can't see why that would be issue.
+I can't see why that would be an issue.
 I don't think it is.

 ## Added fontaine

 [I started using fontaine on my blog](https://github.com/johnnyreilly/blog.johnnyreilly.com/pull/305).
 If you haven't tried it out, [you can find it here](https://github.com/danielroe/fontaine).
-It helps reduce cumulative layout shift.
-The flash of unstyled content jank.
+It helps reduce Cumulative Layout Shift.
+The flash of unstyled content jank that you can see when you first land on a site, before fonts have loaded.
 I can't see why that would be an issue.
-It should improve my blogs core web vitals and help stuff rank better, not worse.
+It should improve my blogs Core Web Vitals and help stuff rank better, not worse.
 I think this is a red herring.

 ## Google Analytics - sharing my g-tag with the Docusaurus docs